Kitten insurance for our feline friends

 What isn't covered by kitten insurance?

 A lot of insurers will not cover pre-existing conditions.
-A pre-existing condition is a medical condition or injury that a kitten has shown signs or symptoms of already, prior to your cat insurance policy starting, even if the condition has not yet received a diagnosis.
+A pre-existing condition is a medical condition or injury that a cat has shown signs or symptoms of already, prior to your cat insurance policy starting, even if the condition has not yet received a diagnosis.

 Neutering is the process of removing a male cat's testes, while spaying is the process of removing a female cat's ovaries and uterus.
 Neutering and spaying can have many benefits for cats.
+It can help reduce aggressive behaviours, reduce the risk of certain diseases, and reduce the number of unwanted cats in the community.

-Vaccinations are a series of injections given to kittens to help protect them from various diseases, viruses, and infections.
-Vaccines help to boost a kitten’s immune system, allowing them to fight off infections and illnesses that can cause serious and even fatal health problems.
+Vaccinations are a series of injections given to cats to help protect them from various diseases, viruses, and infections.
+Vaccines help to boost a cat’s immune system, allowing them to fight off infections and illnesses that can cause serious and even fatal health problems.
+Vaccines are available for a variety of illnesses, including feline leukaemia, rabies, and feline distemper.

 Excess is the amount that an insurance policy holder pays towards a claim.
 The excess can vary depending on the policy chosen and is usually deducted from any claim settlement.

-For example, with kitten insurance, the policy holder may be required to pay an excess of £140* for each claim.
+For example, with cat insurance, the policy holder may be required to pay an excess of £140* for each claim.
 This means that the policy holder will be liable for the first £140 of the claim.

 *The excess amount may vary depending on your policy agreement